-29 drown in capsized boat in Uganda, toll expected to rise
+Ugandan divers pull bodies from Lake Victoria boat accident

-KAMPALA, Uganda (AP) — Uganda police say at least 29 people died when a boat capsized in Lake Victoria near the capital, Kampala.
+MUKONO, Uganda (AP) — Ugandan diving teams are retrieving bodies from Lake Victoria where police say at least 30 people died in a boat accident near the capital, Kampala.

-Rescue teams are retrieving bodies from the boat that overturned and sank at about 7 p.m.
+The boat overturned and sank at about 7 p.m.
 Saturday night, said senior police officer Zurah Ganyana.
 She said that 27 people were rescued overnight, lower than earlier reports.
 More than 90 passengers were on the boat, leading officials to believe that the death toll will rise.

 Ganyana said the boat was in poor condition and had been grounded for some time.
 She said it did not have a valid license to operate.

-The boat was taking passengers on a pleasure cruise on Lake Victoria, a popular weekend activity for young people in Kampala.
-It capsized close to shore at about 7 p.m. local time.
+The boat was taking passengers on a pleasure cruise on Lake Victoria, a popular weekend activity for young people in Kampala, when it capsized close to shore.

-Early Sunday a police chopper hovered low over the spot where the boat sank, as a team of divers searched for bodies under calm waters.
+Early Sunday a police helicopter hovered low over the spot where the boat sank, as a team of divers searched for bodies under calm waters.
 As the death toll rose, so did the crowd of onlookers at a beach abutting a quiet village outside Kampala.

 Police carried victims in tarpaulins and hauled them into a waiting truck, occasionally drawing loud wails from some of the onlookers.
 One young woman, seeing a victim she apparently recognized, collapsed and was rushed to hospital.

-Witnesses on Saturday night said they heard people calling for help as they tried to stay afloat and others tried to swim ashore.
+Witnesses who were there on Saturday night said they heard people calling for help as they tried to stay afloat and others tried to swim ashore.
 Many were women.

 "They were shouting 'Help us!
-Help us!' and the boat was sinking very quickly," said Sam Tukei, one of several men who gathered into fishermen's canoes to rescue people.
+Help us!' and the boat was sinking very quickly," said Sam Tukei, one of several local men who used fishermen's canoes to rescue people.
 "By the time the police came we had saved many people."

 One reason many people died so close to shore was likely "intoxication," said Asuman Mugenyi, national director of police operations.
 Citing the accounts of some survivors, he said there was a good number of life jackets aboard the doomed vessel that passengers neglected to wear.

-The boat's passengers, in a party mood halfway through their journey, were possibly intoxicated and likely panicked when the vessel started to sink, he said.
+The boat's passengers, in a party mood halfway through their journey, likely panicked when the vessel started to sink, he said.

 The boat is believed to have been on a routine weekend cruise that is popular among some young Ugandans.
 Victims include the couple who owned the boat, according to police officer Ganyana.